aliyun/terraform-provider-alicloud/website/docs/r/mongodb_instance.html.markdown

 * `auto_renew` - (Optional, Bool, Available since v1.141.0) Auto renew for prepaid.
 Default value: `false`.
 Valid values: `true`, `false`.
   -> **NOTE:** The start time to the end time must be 1 hour.
 For example, the MaintainStartTime is 01:00Z, then the MaintainEndTime must be 02:00Z.
 * `backup_time` - (Optional, Available since v1.42.0) MongoDB instance backup time.
 It is required when `backup_period` was existed.
 In the format of HH:mmZ- HH:mmZ.
 Time setting interval is one hour.
 If not set, the system will return a default, like "23:00Z-24:00Z".
 * `backup_period` - (Optional, List, Available since v1.42.0) MongoDB Instance backup period.
 It is required when `backup_time` was existed.
 Valid values: [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
-Default to [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday]
+Default to [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
+* `backup_retention_period` - (Optional, Int, Available since v1.213.1) The retention period of full backups.
 * `backup_interval` - (Optional, Available since v1.212.0) The frequency at which high-frequency backups are created.
 Valid values: `-1`, `15`, `30`, `60`, `120`, `180`, `240`, `360`, `480`, `720`.
 * `snapshot_backup_type` - (Optional, Available since v1.212.0) The snapshot backup type.
 Default value: `Standard`.
 Valid values:
   - `Standard`: standard backup.